The Bankrate promise

 Advantages of credit unions

-- Credit unions are not-for-profit organizations owned by their members.
-“That’s the main difference between (banks and credit unions),” says Rutger van Faassen, director of new markets and industry ecosystems at data-analysis provider Curinos.
+- Higher rates: Credit unions are not-for-profit organizations owned by their members.
+“That’s the main difference between (banks and credit unions),” says Rutger van Faassen, director of new markets and innovation at analytics provider Curinos.
 Credit unions typically provide better savings and lending rates, van Faassen says.

-- Federally insured credit unions are backed by the U.S. government.
+- NCUA insurance: Federally insured credit unions are backed by the U.S. government.
 Your money is safe if a credit union fails.
-The National Credit Union Administration (NCUA) administers the National Credit Union Share Insurance Fund (NCUSIF).
-The NCUA Credit Union Locator can confirm whether a credit union is federally insured.
 Check the NCUA’s Share Insurance Estimator to see how insurance rules apply to member share accounts, which can help you determine what’s insured and if any amount exceeds the coverage limits.

 Disadvantages of credit unions

-- Credit unions typically are local or regional and may not serve your area.
+- Limited access: Credit unions typically are local or regional and may not serve your area.
 It may not make sense to bank at a credit union that has no branches near you.

-- Online banks may offer higher annual percentage yields (APYs).
-Online-only banks, also known as direct banks, tend to have more competitive savings and CD yields.
+- Higher rates may be available at online banks: Online-only banks, also known as direct banks, tend to have more competitive savings and CD yields.

-- You might have to live or work in a certain region to become a member of a credit union.
+- Membership requirements: You might have to live or work in a certain region to become a member of a credit union.
 Or the field of membership, which is the common bond shared by the credit union members, might have other requirements.

 Advantages of banks

-- Location: Brick-and-mortar banks may have branches and ATMs down the street from where you work or live.
+- More locations: Brick-and-mortar banks may have branches and ATMs down the street from where you work or live.
 And larger ones may also have locations wherever you travel across the country.

-- Some of the largest banks in the country, such as Chase or Bank of America, are brick-and-mortar banks, but banks can also be small local or regional and may provide more personalized service.
+- Variety of options: Some of the largest banks in the country, such as Chase or Bank of America, are brick-and-mortar banks, but banks can also be small local or regional and may provide more personalized service.
 There are also plenty of online banks for the digitally minded.